InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 spend time maintaining our skills cutting and maintaining fuel breaks throughout the district.
 We are also involved in Fire Use fires on the Forest.

-**Physical Training:**.

-Hiking, various cardio exercise, Upper body strength , Stretching.
-Nothing replaces time on the hill.

-**Crew Structure:**

-1 GS-09, Superintendent, PFT

-2 GS-08, Captains, PFT

-2 GS-07, Squad Leaders, PFT

-3 GS-05, Senior Firefighters, PFT

-10 GS-03/04/05, Temporary Firefighters 2 Apprentice

-**Location Description:**

-The Stanislaus National Forest is located in Central California in the Foothills of the Sierra Nevada Mountain Range.
-Elevations range from 2,000 feet to above 11,500 feet.
-Temperatures range from the 40's in the winter time to 100+ during the summer.
-There are several different fuel types: lower elevations are grass and oak woodlands and transition into chaparral, with higher elevations dominated by ponderosa pines and mixed conifers.

-**Living Arrangements:**

-We have limited barracks available.

 ## Texas Canyon